f-shirani/bagofpose/README.md

 # bagofpose
-recognizing action relies on skeletal based representation of human body. using Florence dataset.
+Recognizing action relies on skeletal based representation of human body Using Florence dataset.